 Are you ready for more music and data visualization?
 We sure are!
 This time we have a fun selection of interactive musical data visualization.
 You’ll want to bookmark this page for later, as you are likely find yourself slipping down a music and data visualization rabbit hole!

 We recently caught up with author (The Orchid Thief, Rin Tin Tin) and New Yorker staff writer Susan Orlean to ask her thoughts on classical music.
 She happens to be a big fan!
 What is your favorite composer or piece of classical music and why?
 Handel’s Messiah.
-It’s gorgeous, stirring, classic, and majestic but human.
-It’s hard for me to hear it without feeling moved.
-Is there a piece of classical music you don’t like?
+It’s gorgeous, stirring, classic, and majestic but human.… Continue reading Classical Music Fans in Interesting Places: Susan Orlean

 In honor of Richard Strauss‘ 150th birthday, we compiled a selection of tributes to one of his most famous works: Also Sprach Zarathustra!
-We know Also Sprach Zarathustra best from the opening sequence in Stanley Kubrick’s 1968 film 2001: A Space Odyssey, but did you know that Strauss’ music was originally intended to serve solely as placeholder sound until the film score was completed?
-Alex North, the successful Hollywood composer who was hired to write
+We know Also Sprach Zarathustra best from the opening sequence in Stanley Kubrick’s 1968 film 2001: A Space Odyssey, but did you know that Strauss’ music was originally intended to serve solely… Continue reading Also Sprach Zarathustra: The Good, the Bad, and the Ugly